 We treat security issues in Moodle software very seriously.
 Even though we dedicate a lot of time designing our code to avoid such problems, it is inevitable in a project of this size that new vulnerabilities will occasionally be discovered.

 We practice responsible disclosure, which means we have a policy of disclosing all security issues that come to our attention, but only after we have solved the issue and given registered Moodle sites time to upgrade or patch their installations.

 We ask that when reporting a security issue, you observe these same guidelines, and beyond communicating with the security team, do not share your knowledge of security issues with the public at large.

-Please do not post about security issues in the forums on moodle.org or elsewhere.
-This will cause the issue to be more widely known before a fix can be prepared.
+In line with our responsible disclosure philosophy, please do not post about security issues in the forums on moodle.org or elsewhere, as this will reveal the issue before we are able to prepare a fix.

 When a patched Moodle LMS security vulnerability is announced via CVE and the Moodle security news forum, we will always give credit by naming the first reporter of the issue (regardless of submission method).

 In addition to this, if an email address is provided with submissions made via the submission form, it is possible for members of the Bugcrowd platform to claim their submissions under their Bugcrowd account.
 Please note that security issues submitted by other means (eg Tracker, email) cannot be linked to a Bugcrowd account, as they will not be triaged via that platform.

 At this time, we do not offer a paid public bug bounty program.